DCT

 II.
 Technology and Patent(s)-in-Suit Analysis

-The Invention Explained
+- The Invention Explained:

-Key Claims at a Glance
+- Key Claims at a Glance:

-- a top panel having a horizontal plane;
+- A side pack for a vehicle comprising: a top panel having a horizontal plane;

-- a first track attached to the horizontal plane of the top panel, the first track having a substantially C-shaped cross-section having a first lip and a second lip configured to engage first securing members; and
+- A first track attached to the horizontal plane of the top panel, the first track having a substantially C-shaped cross-section having a first lip and a second lip configured to engage first securing members; and

-- a second track attached to the horizontal plane of the top panel, the second track having a substantially C-shaped cross section having a third lip and a fourth lip configured to engage second securing members, wherein the first track and the second track are parallel to one another.
+- A second track attached to the horizontal plane of the top panel, the second track having a substantially C-shaped cross section having a third lip and a fourth lip configured to engage second securing members,

 III.
 The Accused Instrumentality

-Defendant's "Boxcar 55 Series custom work truck beds" and their associated side packs (Compl. ¶11).
+- Product Identification: The accused products are the "Boxcar 55 Series custom work truck beds" and associated "side packs" (collectively, "Boxcar 55").
+(Compl. ¶11, ¶20).

-Functionality and Market Context
+- Functionality and Market Context:

 IV.
 Analysis of Infringement Allegations